pxc/gitbook/text/11_Distributed_Workflows_Clone_Fetch_Push/0_ Distributed_Workflows_Clone_Fetch_Push.markdown

 ## Distributed Workflows ##

-Suppose that Alice has started a new project with a git repository in /home/alice/project, and that Bob, who has a home directory on the same machine, wants to contribute.
+Suppose that Alice has started a new project with a Git repository in `/home/alice/project`, and that Bob, who has a home directory on the same machine, wants to contribute.

 Bob begins with:

     $ git clone /home/alice/project myrepo

-This creates a new directory "myrepo" containing a clone of Alice's repository.
+This creates a new directory `myrepo` containing a clone of Alice's repository.
 The clone is on an equal footing with the original project, possessing its own copy of the original project's history.